ksmoore17/uuqr/README.md

 # uuqr

-Uses unique QR codes to provide authentication status.
+Use unique QR codes to provide a status.

 ## Extensions